tusharkhanjire/angular-touch/README.md

-# angular-touch
+# Angular-touch

 Angular UI + HTML5  that will let you create beautiful application which are based on touch and gesture.
 The touch events are very helpful for the Mobile/Tablet application as well as Mobile/Tablet view.

-# angularJs Configuration
+# AngularJs Configuration

 ## Here is how to define your module has dependent on mobile-angular-ui